vault27/Foundation/paloalto.md

     - Level 3 - vendor and model
 - An IP address-to-MAC address mapping is required by the IoT Security application before any device classification or analysis can happen
 - Firewall needs access to DHCP unicast and broadcast traffic
-- Firewall generates an EAL for all packets in the initial DHCP exchang
+- Firewall generates an EAL for all packets in the initial DHCP exchange
 - EALs are forwarded to Cortex Data Lake for analysis
 - The firewall automatically detects new devices as soon as they send DHCP traffic
 - IoT Security requires active Cortex Data Lake instance and then configure your firewalls to forward logs to it